 - Professional Meeting(s)

-Our traveling professionals are permitted to arrange additional site visits or private meetings with public sector offices and/or other individuals when consistent with people-to-people contact or when the activity is separately authorized under current OFAC and BIS regulations.
+Our traveling professionals are permitted to arrange additional site visits or private meetings with public sector offices and/or other individuals when consistent with Support for the Cuban people contact or when the activity is separately authorized under current OFAC and BIS regulations.
 While SAI cannot guarantee meetings with certain agencies, law firms or ministries, our on-the-ground staff is available to assist with non-confidential communications and scheduling support.